 Can I submit my application if my official GRE scores have not been received?

-Yes, but your GRE scores must be received by the application deadline.
+Yes, but your official GRE score report must be received by the application deadline.
 After you submit your online application, you will still be able to log in and check the status of the receipt of your GRE scores.

 From whom should I request letters of recommendation?